Christina Bacca

 “Life is like a box of chocolates.
 You never know what you’re gonna get.’ – from Forrest Gump, my favorite movie/quote and chocolate is my favorite food!”

 Dijana Trkulja was born in former Yugoslavia and studied Social Studies at the Banja Luka School for Natural Science and Mathematics.
 Her family has moved four times over 15 years, to include living abroad.
 Dijana has been active in different churches domestically and internationally, leading women’s ministries and children’s programs in military communities.
 She worked as a financial advisor and a background investigator prior to homeschooling her daughters and has served the homeschool community since 2012 as a teacher and a co-op board leader in Virginia and New Jersey.
-Dijana has taught high school World History, US History, Bible, World Geography, Psychology and Economics.
+Dijana has taught high school World History, US History, Bible, World Geography, Psychology, US Government and Economics.
 She thanks her Lord and Savior Jesus Christ for the opportunity to teach and instruct young minds in His way.

 Introduction